Alina Kashlinskaya: Career

 In March 2015, Kashlinskaya competed in the Women's World Chess Championship for the first time.
 She was knocked out in the first round by Shen Yang.
 Two months later, Kashlinskaya took bronze at the Women's European Individual Championship in Chakvi.
 In July, she took part in the 9th China-Russia Match and scored 2½/5, the best result among the Russians in the women's section.
 In September, Kashlinskaya won the 5th Krystyna Hołuj-Radzikowska Memorial – Women Grandmaster tournament in Wrocław.

 In October 2018, Kashlinskaya won the top women's prize (£7,000) at the Chess.com Isle of Man International, while her husband Wojtaszek won the main prize in the same tournament.

 In April 2019, she won the European Women's Individual Championship in Antalya edging out Marie Sebag, Elisabeth Pähtz, Inna Gaponenko and Antoaneta Stefanova on tiebreak score.
 In October, Kashlinskaya played on the reserve board for the gold winning Russian team at the European Women's Team Chess Championship 2019 in Batumi.

 Since 23 May 2022, she has represented Poland instead of Russia.
+In 2022 she participated with the Polish women's team in the 44th Chess Olympiad, where the team took the sixth place.
+In 2023 in Warsaw she won bronze medal in Polish Women's Chess Championship.
+In May 2024, in Rzeszów she shared 1st - 2nd place in Polish Women's Chess Championship and won in play-off to Aleksandra Maltsevskaya - 1,5:0,5 and won gold medal.

+In August 2024, Kashlinskaya won the Tbilisi FIDE Women's Grand Prix, securing her second GM Norm in the process.
+In October, she won the Female player of the Global Chess League 2024 tournament.